aleksandr-vin/aleksandr-vin.github.io/_posts/2024-02-21-personal-cloud-on-hetzner-part-2.md

 The first week showed me that it's a little bit tiresome to engage port forwarding for all the services like Grafana, Victoria Logs, Metrics, pgAdmin.
 So I decided to follow the whitelisting approach and added ingresses for all of them.
-There ingresses look like this:
+Their ingresses look like this:

 ```yaml
 ---